Governance & Assurance

 The membership of the Start Network is currently predominantly composed of international humanitarian organisations.
 With its commitment to localisation, the Network envisions to take in more local and national organisations into the membership, fundamentally altering its existing membership profile.
 As a critical step toward opening up the membership, the Network needs to re-imagine its due diligence framework.

 The Start Network’s current due diligence process is quite robust, but this also acts as a barrier to entry for ‘smaller’ organisations.
-In order to enable the Network to bring in more local organisations as members, the Network is developing a tiered due diligence framework, moving away from a ‘pass/fail’ model in favour of a more ‘risk-based’ tiered membership model.
-Members gain access to varying portfolios of Start Network products and services depending on their tier.
-The Network is currently piloting a new framework this year with 10 new local and national members.
+To enable the Start Network to bring in more local organisations as members, we are developing a tiered due diligence framework, moving away from a ‘pass/fail’ model in favour of a more ‘risk-based’ tiered membership model.
+Through this new due diligence framework, members will gain access to varying portfolios of Start Network products and services depending on their tier.
+We are currently piloting a new framework this year with 10 new local and national members.